 The main reason for many foreigners to visit Phuket – its countless of beautiful beaches.
-Some are commercial and vibrant (like Patong Beach), some extremely picturesque (like Surin Beach) and others just off the beaten path and perfect to relax (like Nai Thon Beach).
+Some are commercial and vibrant (like Patong Beach), some extremely picturesque (like Karon or Kata Beach) and others just off the beaten path and perfect to relax (like Surin Beach).

 Exploring Phuket by Motorbike

-The good thing about renting motorbikes in Phuket beside that it’s cheap is that you rent per 24 hours and there’s not much paperwork at all, the bad thing is the tourist police that can sometimes be nasty.
-One day I was just making a u-turn and drove about 20 meters on the wrong side of the street – police spotted it and charged me 300 Baht.
-Don’t worry though, just drive carefully, follow the rules and everything is fine.
+The good thing about renting motorbikes in Phuket beside that it’s cheap is that you rent per 24 hours and there’s not much paperwork at all, just be aware of the traffic laws.
+One day I was just making a U-turn and drove about 20 meters on the wrong side of the street – police spotted it and charged me 300 Baht.
+Don’t worry though, just drive carefully, follow the rules and everything will be fine.

 Phuket’s famous view point is located just 500m south uphill from Kata Beach.
 It has great views of Phuket’s west coast going as far as Patong Beach and beyond.
 Besides the view point itself there isn’t anything to do (however every time I come here there’s a local guy presenting his massive eagle) but it’s also on the way to the next highlight of Phuket.

-Cape Promthep is the southernmost point and the most photographed place in Phuket.
-Also known as the Sunset Point this is where countless of tourist buses arrive everyday at around 5pm to watch the sun setting at the end of the ocean – or imagining how it just moves toward Sri Lanka and the Indian subcontinent a few hundred miles away.
+Promthep Cape is the southernmost point and the most photographed place in Phuket.
+Also known as the Sunset Point, this is where countless of tourist buses arrive everyday at around 5pm to watch the sun disappearing behind the ocean – or imagining how it just moves toward Sri Lanka and the Indian subcontinent a few hundred miles away.

-Even though Cape Promthep does get packed with tourists during sunset it’s a huge scene so it doesn’t really appear too crowded.
+Even though Promthep Cape does get packed with tourists during sunset it’s quite spacious here so it doesn’t really appear too crowded.
 And this cape is so beautiful that it just has to be visited – definitely another highlight of your Phuket trip.

 You can see him from as far as the beaches on the west coast – the Phuket Big Buddha sitting on top of the hills.
 This is Phuket’s most beautiful monument – and with its giant size of 45m in height and 25m across the base also the most expensive one: About 30 million Baht was invested to built this white Buddha image on Phuket’s summit.